frogologist/frogologist.github.io/portfolio.md

 ### Release highlights and breaking changes

-Octopus release notes are autopopulated from GitHub via a bot.
+Octopus Deploy's release notes are generated from GitHub via a bot.
 Product Marketing is responsible for writing the release highlights and compiling the breaking changes.

 My technical background meant that I could write the breaking changes without direct input from product managers or developers.
-I relied on the GitHub issues and corresponding PRs to write up the notes.
+I relied on the GitHub issues and corresponding PRs document them for our readers.
 The engineers usually endorsed my copy without making changes.

 - [Octopus 2020.6](https://octopus.com/downloads/whatsnew/2020.6)
 - [Octopus 2021.1](https://octopus.com/downloads/whatsnew/2021.1)